ccbpeden/dr-lookup/README.md

   * identify necessary methods, their function and positions in data flow
   * identify necessary files to be created, their names and locations
 2. npm, gulp, and sass framework buildout
-  * initialize npm & gulp
+  * initialize npm & bower
   * install the following dependencies:
       * npm install gulp --save-dev
       * npm install browserify --save-dev